paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 Pub.
 L. 100–523, § 1, Oct.
 24, 1988, 102 Stat.
 2605, provided: “That this Act [amending this section] may be cited as the ‘Forest Wildfire Emergency Pay Equity Act of 1988’.”

 #### Premium Pay Exemption for APHIS Employees Engaged in Services in Response to an Animal Disease Outbreak
 Pub.
+L. 119–37, div.
+B, title VII, § 755, Nov.
+12, 2025, 139 Stat.
+553, provided that: “If services performed by APHIS employees are determined by the Administrator of the Animal and Plant Health Inspection Service to be in response to an animal disease or plant health emergency outbreak, any premium pay that is funded, either directly or through reimbursement, shall be exempted from the aggregate of basic pay and premium pay calculated under section 5547(b)(1) and (2) of title 5, United States Code, and any other provision of law limiting the aggregate amount of premium pay payable on a biweekly or calendar year basis.”

+Similar provisions were contained in the following prior appropriation act:

+Pub.
 L. 118–42, div.
 B, title VII, § 767, Mar.
 9, 2024, 138 Stat.
-115, provided that: “If services performed by APHIS employees are determined by the Administrator of the Animal and Plant Health Inspection Service to be in response to an animal disease outbreak, any premium pay that is funded, either directly or through reimbursement, shall be exempted from the aggregate of basic pay and premium pay calculated under [section 5547 of title 5](./chapter-055-pay-administration.md#section-5547), United States Code, and any other provision of law limiting the aggregate amount of premium pay payable on a biweekly or calendar year basis: Provided, That this section shall take effect as if enacted on January 1, 2023.”
+115.

 #### Overtime Pay Exception for Protective Services
 Pub.
 L. 118–31, div.
 F, title LXII, § 6232, Dec.
 22, 2023, 137 Stat.
-983, provided that: “(a) Covered Employee Defined.—In this section, the term ‘covered employee’ means any individual employed by, and conducting protective services on behalf of, the Diplomatic Security Service for an individual. “(b) Exception to the Limitation on Premium Pay for Protective Services.—Notwithstanding the restrictions contained in [section 5547 of title 5](./chapter-055-pay-administration.md#section-5547), United States Code, any covered employee may receive premium pay for overtime officially ordered or approved and performed while conducting protective security functions in excess of the annual equivalent of the limitation on the rate of pay contained in section 5547(a) of such title, except that such premium pay shall not be payable to an employee to the extent that such aggregate amount would exceed the rate of basic pay payable for a position at level II of the Executive Schedule under section 5313 of such title. “(c) Treatment of Additional Pay.—If the application of subsection (b) results in the payment of additional premium pay to a covered employee of a type that is normally creditable as basic pay for retirement or any other purpose, that additional pay shall not—“(1) be considered to be basic pay of the covered employee for any purpose; or “(2) be used in computing a lump-sum payment to the covered employee for accumulated and accrued annual leave under section 5551 or [section 5552 of title 5](./chapter-055-pay-administration.md#section-5552), United States Code. “(d) Aggregate Limit.—With respect to the application of [section 5307 of title 5](./chapter-053-pay-rates-and-systems.md#section-5307), United States Code, the payment of any additional premium pay to a covered employee as a result of subsection (b) shall not be counted as part of the aggregate compensation of the covered employee. “(e) Report.—“(1) In general.—Not later than 180 days after the date of the enactment of this division [Dec.
-22, 2023], the Secretary [of State] shall submit to the appropriate committees of Congress a report describing the steps the Department [of State] is taking to address the increased protective service demands placed upon individuals by the Diplomatic Security Service. “(2) Elements.—The report required under paragraph (1) shall include the following elements:“(A) An analysis of the current operational demands and staffing levels. “(B) Recommended strategies for reducing overtime requirements, including—“(i) hiring additional personnel; “(ii) solutions such that sufficient resources are available throughout each year without the need for waivers of premium pay limitations; “(iii) redistribution of workload; and “(iv) other improvements in operational efficiency. “(3) Appropriate committees of congress defined.—In this subsection, the term ‘appropriate committees of Congress’ means—“(A) the appropriate congressional committees [Committee on Foreign Relations of the Senate and Committee on Foreign Affairs of the House of Representatives]; “(B) the Committee on Homeland Security and Governmental Affairs and the Committee on Appropriations of the Senate; and “(C) the Committee on Oversight and Accountability and the Committee on Appropriations of the House of Representatives. “(f) Effective Date.—This section shall take effect as if enacted on Jan[uary] 1, 2023. “(g) Sunset.—This section shall terminate on December 31, 2025.”
+983, as amended by Pub.
+L. 119–60, div.
+E, title V, § 5508, Dec.
+18, 2025, 139 Stat.
+1602, provided that: “(a) Covered Employee Defined.—In this section, the term ‘covered employee’ means any individual employed by, and conducting protective services on behalf of, the Diplomatic Security Service for an individual. “(b) Exception to the Limitation on Premium Pay for Protective Services.—Notwithstanding the restrictions contained in [section 5547 of title 5](./chapter-055-pay-administration.md#section-5547), United States Code, any covered employee may receive premium pay for overtime officially ordered or approved and performed while conducting protective security functions in excess of the annual equivalent of the limitation on the rate of pay contained in section 5547(a) of such title, except that such premium pay shall not be payable to an employee to the extent that such aggregate amount would exceed the rate of basic pay payable for a position at level II of the Executive Schedule under section 5313 of such title. “(c) Treatment of Additional Pay.—If the application of subsection (b) results in the payment of additional premium pay to a covered employee of a type that is normally creditable as basic pay for retirement or any other purpose, that additional pay shall not—“(1) be considered to be basic pay of the covered employee for any purpose; or “(2) be used in computing a lump-sum payment to the covered employee for accumulated and accrued annual leave under section 5551 or [section 5552 of title 5](./chapter-055-pay-administration.md#section-5552), United States Code. “(d) Aggregate Limit.—With respect to the application of [section 5307 of title 5](./chapter-053-pay-rates-and-systems.md#section-5307), United States Code, the payment of any additional premium pay to a covered employee as a result of subsection (b) shall not be counted as part of the aggregate compensation of the covered employee. “(e) Report.—“(1) In general.—Not later than 180 days after the date of the enactment of this division [Dec.
+22, 2023], the Secretary [of State] shall submit to the appropriate committees of Congress a report describing the steps the Department [of State] is taking to address the increased protective service demands placed upon individuals by the Diplomatic Security Service. “(2) Elements.—The report required under paragraph (1) shall include the following elements:“(A) An analysis of the current operational demands and staffing levels. “(B) Recommended strategies for reducing overtime requirements, including—“(i) hiring additional personnel; “(ii) solutions such that sufficient resources are available throughout each year without the need for waivers of premium pay limitations; “(iii) redistribution of workload; and “(iv) other improvements in operational efficiency. “(3) Appropriate committees of congress defined.—In this subsection, the term ‘appropriate committees of Congress’ means—“(A) the appropriate congressional committees [Committee on Foreign Relations of the Senate and Committee on Foreign Affairs of the House of Representatives]; “(B) the Committee on Homeland Security and Governmental Affairs and the Committee on Appropriations of the Senate; and “(C) the Committee on Oversight and Accountability and the Committee on Appropriations of the House of Representatives. “(f) Effective Date.—This section shall take effect as if enacted on Jan[uary] 1, 2023. “(g) Sunset.—This section shall terminate on December 31, 2027.”

 #### Premium Pay Waiver for Certain Employees Engaged in Emergency Wildland Fire Suppression Activities
 Pub.
 L. 117–43, div.
 B, title VII, § 1701, Sept.
 30, 2021, 135 Stat.
 367, as amended by Pub.
 L. 117–103, div.
 HH, title VI, § 601, Mar.
 15, 2022, 136 Stat.
 1116; Pub.
 L. 117–328, div.
 G, title IV, § 440, Dec.
 29, 2022, 136 Stat.
 4832; Pub.
 L. 118–42, div.
 E, title IV, § 438, Mar.
 9, 2024, 138 Stat.
 295, provided that: “(a)(1) If services performed by the designated employees under paragraph (2) of this subsection at the Department of the Interior or the Department of Agriculture during 2021 or 2022 or 2023 or 2024 are determined by the Secretary of the Interior or the Secretary of Agriculture, as applicable, to be primarily related to emergency wildland fire suppression activities, any premium pay for such services shall be disregarded in calculating the aggregate of such employee’s basic pay and premium pay for purposes of a limitation under [section 5547(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5547/a&num=0&edition=prelim), United States Code, or under any other provision of law, whether such employee’s pay is paid on a biweekly or calendar year basis.
 Any Services [sic] during a given calendar year that generate payments payable in the subsequent calendar year shall be disregarded in applying this subsection[.] “(2) The premium pay waiver under paragraph (1) of this subsection shall apply to individuals serving as wildland firefighters and as fire management response officials, including regional fire directors, deputy regional fire directors, agency officials who directly oversee fire operations, and fire management officers, and individuals serving on incident management teams (IMTs), at the National Interagency Fire Center (NIFC), at Geographic Area Coordinating Centers (GACCs), and at Operations centers. “(3) The Departments of the Interior and Agriculture shall provide a report to Congress detailing the number of positions, including by occupation, grade, and the aggregate pay by type of pay for each individual who receives pay authorized under subsection (a)(1). “(b) Any overtime pay for services described in subsection (a) that is payable under an authority outside of title 5, United States Code, shall be disregarded in calculating any annual limit on the amount of overtime pay payable in 2021 or 2022 or 2023 or 2024. “(c) Any pay that is disregarded under either subsection (a) or (b) shall be disregarded in calculating such employee’s aggregate pay for purposes of applying the limitation in [section 5307 of title 5](./chapter-053-pay-rates-and-systems.md#section-5307), United States Code, during 2021 or 2022 or 2023 or 2024. “(d)(1) Pay that is disregarded under subsection (a) or (b) shall not cause the aggregate of the employee’s basic pay and premium pay for the applicable calendar year to exceed the rate of basic pay payable for a position at level II of the Executive Schedule under [section 5313 of title 5](./chapter-053-pay-rates-and-systems.md#section-5313), United States Code, as in effect at the end of such calendar year. “(2) For purposes of applying this subsection to an employee who would otherwise be subject to the premium pay limits established under [section 5547 of title 5](./chapter-055-pay-administration.md#section-5547), United States Code, ‘premium pay’ means the premium pay paid under the provisions of law cited in section 5547(a). “(3) For purposes of applying this subsection to an employee under a premium pay limit established under an authority other than [section 5547 of title 5](./chapter-055-pay-administration.md#section-5547), United States Code, the agency responsible for administering such limit shall determine what payments are considered premium pay. “(4) For the purpose of applying this subsection, ‘basic pay’ includes any applicable locality-based comparability payment under [section 5304 of title 5](./chapter-053-pay-rates-and-systems.md#section-5304), United States Code, any applicable special rate supplement under section 5305 of such title, or any equivalent payment under a similar provision of law. “(e) This section shall take effect as if enacted on January 1, 2021. “(f) If application of this section results in the payment of additional premium pay to a covered employee of a type that is normally creditable as basic pay for retirement or any other purpose, that additional pay shall not—“(1) be considered to be basic pay of the covered employee for any purpose; or “(2) be used in computing a lump-sum payment to the covered employee for accumulated and accrued annual leave under section 5551 or [section 5552 of title 5](./chapter-055-pay-administration.md#section-5552), United States Code, or other similar provision of law. “(g) Not later than 45 days after the date of enactment of this Act [Sept.
 30, 2021], the Secretary of the Interior and Secretary of Agriculture shall jointly provide to the Committees on Appropriations of the House of Representatives and the Senate, the Senate Committee on Agriculture[,] Nutrition[,] and Forestry, the House of Representatives Committee on Agriculture, the Senate Committee on Energy and Natural Resources, the House of Representatives Committee on Natural Resources, Senate Committee on Homeland Security and Governmental Affairs, and the House of Representatives Committee on Oversight and Reform [now Committee on Oversight and Accountability], a framework to modernize the wildland firefighting workforce beginning in fiscal year 2022.”

+[Pub.
+L. 119–37, div.
+A, § 151, Nov.
+12, 2025, 139 Stat.
+505, provided that, during the period covered by div.
+A of Pub.
+L. 119–37 (see section 106 of Pub.
+L. 119–37, 139 Stat.
+496), section 1701 of Pub.
+L. 117–43, set out above, would be applied by substituting “calendar years 2021 through 2026” for “2021 or 2022 or 2023 of 2024” each place it appeared.]

 #### Premium Pay Authority for Services Related to Preparation, Prevention, or Response to Coronavirus
 Pub.
 L. 116–260, div.
 M, title III, § 303, Dec.
 27, 2020, 134 Stat.
 1922, provided that: “(a) If services performed by an employee during 2020 and 2021 are determined by the head of the agency to be primarily related to preparation, prevention, or response to coronavirus, any premium pay for such services shall be disregarded in calculating the aggregate of such employee’s basic pay and premium pay for purposes of a limitation under [section 5547(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5547/a&num=0&edition=prelim), United States Code, or under any other provision of law, whether such employees pay is paid on a biweekly or calendar year basis. “(b) Any overtime pay for such services shall be disregarded in calculating any annual limit on the amount of overtime pay payable in a calendar or fiscal year. “(c) With regard to such services, any pay that is disregarded under either subsection (a) or (b) shall be disregarded in calculating such employee’s aggregate pay for purposes of the limitation in section 5307 of such title 5. “(d)(1) Pay that is disregarded under subsection (a) or (b) shall not cause the aggregate of the employee’s basic pay and premium pay for the applicable calendar year to exceed the rate of basic pay payable for a position at level II of the Executive Schedule under [section 5313 of title 5](./chapter-053-pay-rates-and-systems.md#section-5313), United States Code, as in effect at the end of such calendar year. “(2) For purposes of applying this subsection to an employee who would otherwise be subject to the premium pay limits established under [section 5547 of title 5](./chapter-055-pay-administration.md#section-5547), United States Code, ‘premium pay’ means the premium pay paid under the provisions of law cited in section 5547(a). “(3) For purposes of applying this subsection to an employee under a premium pay limit established under an authority other than [section 5547 of title 5](./chapter-055-pay-administration.md#section-5547), United States Code, the agency responsible for administering such limit shall determine what payments are considered premium pay. “(e) This section shall take effect as if enacted on February 2, 2020. “(f) If application of this section results in the payment of additional premium pay to a covered employee of a type that is normally creditable as basic pay for retirement or any other purpose, that additional pay shall not—“(1) be considered to be basic pay of the covered employee for any purpose; or “(2) be used in computing a lump-sum payment to the covered employee for accumulated and accrued annual leave under section 5551 or [section 5552 of title 5](./chapter-055-pay-administration.md#section-5552), United States Code.”